connectrpc/connect-es/packages/connect-node/conformance/README.md

 It uses the [conformance runner](https://github.com/connectrpc/conformance/releases) to run the tests.

-The [conformance](conformance) directory contains the entry points for tests.

 ## Running conformance tests

 `npm run conformance` - runs all conformance tests for client and server.